uclaacm/uclaacm-rustlings/02-simple-cli/README.md

-# Week 2: A Simple CLI
+# Week 2: A Simple Line Counter

 Let’s build a very simple application to start.
 You will write an application that takes in a single filename or “-” (stdin).
 It will read in the file, then output the number of lines, and other various metrics related to the file’s line count.